How Does Oura Define My Ideal Bedtime Window?

 If you're looking for information on Oura's Sleep metrics, try starting with this Comprehensive Sleep Guide .

-- For defining your ideal bedtime, we first look for nights when you sleep long and restful enough.
-This means that your sleep score is at least 85.
+- - For defining your ideal bedtime, Oura looks at nights when you've slept long and restful enough.
+This means nights you've had your best sleep scores.
 After that, we search for a wake-up and bedtime schedule that matches with these good quality nights, and use it as a reference for your bedtime guidance.

-- Are you a new Oura user?
+- - Are you a new Oura user?
 It takes a couple of weeks for the ring to collect enough sleep data for bedtime recommendations.
 You’ll see the bedtime guidance on your daily timeline in the Oura app after the ring has collected enough data of your sleep quality and rhythms (roughly 2 weeks).

 Have more questions?
 Submit a request